nak/pytest_mproc/docsrc/index.rst

 depend on other globally scoped fixtures.

 .. warning::
-    Values returned or yielded from a global fixture must be picklable so as to be shared across multiple independent subprocesses.
+    Values returned or yielded from a global fixture must be pickle-able so as to be shared across multiple independent subprocesses.

 Global fixtures can be passed any keyword args supported by *pytest.fixture* EXCEPT autouse.